 Winter Care in Growing Green Beans in Containers:

-- Keep the plants in indoors or cover up the plants when the temperatures are very low.
+- Keep the plants indoors or cover up the plants when the temperatures are very low.

-- When plants are young you can protect them from cold weather by covering with plastic cover with some ventilation.
+- When plants are young you can protect them from cold weather by covering them with plastic cover with some ventilation.
 You can also use cloches to cover the plants.
-Cover them in nights and remove the covers in day time.
+Cover them at night and remove the covers in the daytime.

 - Plants should get at least 5 to 6 hours of sunlight in winter.